 The different parks:

 How many caves are in Ohio?
 Ohio is home to almost 500 known caves.
 Of these caves, 400 are well-known and documented by local authorities.
-189 caves are found in east Ohio and are formed in sandstone.
+189 caves are found in eastern Ohio and are formed in sandstone.
 211 are found in west Ohio, in limestone and dolomite.